 Located in the Philadelphia Metropolitan Statistical Area, Capehart Scatchard is one of the oldest law firms in New Jersey founded in 1876.
-The Firm is a full-service, diversified law firm of more than 90 attorneys practicing in seven offices throughout NJ, PA, NY, and DE, in more than a dozen major areas of law.
+The Firm is a full-service, diversified law firm of more than 80 attorneys practicing in seven offices throughout NJ, PA, and NY, in more than a dozen major areas of law.
 We serve large and small businesses and, often, those who own or manage them; public entities, non-profit organizations and academic institutions, governments and individuals.

 Capehart Scatchard is proud of the long-standing relationships we share with many of our clients, some for over 50 years.
 Ranging from small family-owned businesses to very large national and international franchises, Capehart Scatchard’s clients share one thing in common: the desire for cost-effective, high quality legal services.
 In an era when clients must justify every expense, we pursue cost-efficiency without sacrificing positive legal results.
 We avoid needless paperwork and procedures, and concentrate instead on charting smart courses of action, either to avoid lawsuits or lay a solid case foundation.

 The Mission of Capehart Scatchard is to provide legal services of the highest quality for a diverse group of individuals, business-oriented and public sector clients.
 We will exceed our clients’ expectations by providing thorough, vigorous, ethical and professional representation at fees which are mutually fair.
 Our efforts shall also include meaningful contributions to our Community.
 In fulfilling our commitments, we will respect the ability and contribution of one another, will provide equal employment opportunities, and keep in mind that the collective strength of our efforts is greater than the sum of individual efforts.
 The joint effort that we forge is based upon mutual trust and caring, and the ability to work cooperatively every day.

 Our approach to providing superior and prompt legal services at a reasonable cost: